KurtRumbaua/KurtRumbaua/README.md

 <h1 align="center">Hi there, I'm Kakarot 👋</h1>
-<h3 align="center">Computer Science student at Mapúa University in the Philippines</h3>

----

-<h3 align="center">📝 About Me</h3>
+<h3 align="left">🌱 About Me</h3>

 <div align="left">

-- 💻 Aspiring fullstack developer, currently mastering Next.js
+- 💼 Aspiring fullstack developer

-- 🎓 Final year CS student, getting my degree soon
+- 🎓 Final year CS student at Mapúa University
+- 📚 Currently mastering Next.js & React

-- 🖥️ Outside programming, I like building PC hardware
+- 🎮 Outside coding I like building PC hardware and lately getting into audiophile

-- 🎧 Lately I'm into audiophile stuff (still on a budget though)
+- 🔁 These days I'm trying to be <b>consistent</b> with my craft and chasing <b>growth</b> in <b>everything</b> I do

 </div>